-Discover easy ways to maximize your small business tax deductions by uncovering SMB tax breaks, preventing employee turnover, using professionals to file tax returns, changing business designations, and running employment background checks through ShareAble.
+Discover easy ways to maximize your small business tax deductions by uncovering SMB tax breaks, preventing employee turnover, using professionals to file tax returns, changing business designations, and running employment background checks through ShareAble for Hires.

 Filing taxes isn’t exactly a game of full-on tackle football.
 However, if you don’t have a solid game plan, tax season can easily knock you down.
 Whether you’re a rookie business owner or have several seasons under your belt, each new filing year can send unexpected surprises rushing down the field right at you.